-You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below:
+You can download our full Excel spreadsheet of 50 monthly dividend stocks (along with metrics that matter like dividend yields and payout ratios) by clicking on the link below:

 Vermilion Energy is a Canadian oil and gas production company with a global operational footprint.
 Note that Vermilion trades in both Toronto and New York, and that we will use the US listing in this article.
 Thus, all financials are in US dollars, unless otherwise noted.